How to Turn Your B2B Network Into Recurring Passive Income

 The timeline that follows your introduction is run by a team that has built this engine before.
 Discovery happens within two to three business days.
 A partnerships lead gets on a call with the buyer, scopes the program, and pulls in the right internal owners across design, sourcing, and fulfillment.
 A first proposal lands within five to ten business days of that call, with pricing, mockups, and a production timeline by category.

 If the customer signs, design and sourcing run in parallel.
-Apparel, drinkware, tech accessories, print, and packaging each have their own lead times, ranging from three to eight weeks depending on decoration method and order volume.
+Apparel, drinkware, tech accessories, print, and packaging each have their own lead times, ranging from three to eight weeks depending on decoration method and volume.
 Production is run through our supplier network with internal quality assurance on every order.
-Fulfillment ships from our hubs to over 80 countries, with returns and replacements handled directly by us.
+Fulfillment ships from our hubs to over 80 countries, with returns and replacements handled internally.
 Account management stays attached to the customer for the life of the account, running quarterly reviews and proactively surfacing expansion opportunities across new departments and new geographies.
+We wrote a separate operational playbook on what running a corporate gifting program at scale actually looks like if you want to see the program from the buyer's side.

 You see none of that work, because none of it is yours to do.
 The dashboard you log into shows you the invoices the customer has paid, the commissions accrued against each one, the payout dates, the tier you are currently earning at on each account, and the lifetime value of each customer you have introduced.
 You do not have to ask anyone for an update.
 The numbers are simply there.